TenebrisNoctua/ClassPP/docs/tutorials/best-practices/optimization.md

 1. Always access private members from class functions.<br>
 This allows Class++ to achieve the best performance when achieving the member values.
 This also supports [encapsulation](encapsulation.md), and will encourage you to adopt coding styles that will be the best for you in the long-run.
 2. Use public members when necessary.<br>
-If a member does not contain sensetive data or does not hold a lot of value for the class, then it should be a public member.
+If a member does not contain important data or is an interface, then it should be a public member.
 This greatly increases the performance when accessing that member, and also promotes a better coding style.
-The interface of a class should always be public.

 ----